huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

   - Using SSL

 ### Connect with username and password
-For connecting to Redis with basic username and password authentication, you have the following two options:
+For connecting to SAP ASE with basic username and password authentication, you have the following two options:

 {{< tabs "username-pwd-auth" >}}
 {{< tab "Specify credentials in plain text" >}}